 A student must return the entire amount due by the end of the term in which he/she withdraws in order to continue assistance eligibility for the next term.
-A student/parent who cannot immediately return the full amount due may make other arrangements by contacting the College Student Accounts Specialist within 45 days of the date the College notifies the student of the amount due.
-If satisfactory arrangements are made with the Student Accounts Specialist, the student will continue to be eligible for assistance.
+A student/parent who cannot immediately return the full amount due may make other arrangements by contacting the College Business Office within 45 days of the date the College notifies the student of the amount due.